 We reiterate that while the way de Sitter, Minkowski, etc., type spaces fit into it differs somewhat, the underlying linear framework is that of $L^2$-based b-analysis, on manifolds with boundary, except that in the global view of asymptotically de Sitter spaces one can eliminate the boundary altogether.

-In order to underline the generality of the method, we emphasize that, corresponding to cases (1) and (2), in b-settings in which one can work on standard b-Sobolev spaces, which means that one propagates singularities away from radial sets, the restrictions on the solvability of the semilinear equations are simply given by the presence of resonances for the Mellin-transformed normal operator in $\im\sigma\geq 0$, which would allow growing solutions\footnote{With an exception if $\im\sigma=0$, in which case the non-linear iterative arguments produce growth unless the non-linearity has a special structure.} to the equation, making the non-linearity non-perturbative, and the losses at high energy estimates for this Mellin-transformed operator and the closely related b-principal symbol estimates when one has trapping.\footnote{These losses cause the difference in the trapping setting for non-linearities with or without derivatives.} In particular, the results are necessarily optimal in the non-trapping setting of (1), as shown even by an ODE, see Remark~\ref{rmk:ODE}.
+In order to underline the generality of the method, we emphasize that, corresponding to cases (1) and (2), in b-settings in which one can work on standard b-Sobolev spaces the restrictions on the solvability of the semilinear equations are simply given by the presence of resonances for the Mellin-transformed normal operator in $\im\sigma\geq 0$, which would allow growing solutions to the equation (with the exception of $\im\sigma=0$, in which case the non-linear iterative arguments produce growth unless the non-linearity has a special structure), making the non-linearity non-perturbative, and the losses at high energy estimates for this Mellin-transformed operator and the closely related b-principal symbol estimates when one has trapping.
+(It is these losses that cause the difference in the trapping setting between non-linearities with or without derivatives.)
+In particular, the results are necessarily optimal in the non-trapping setting of (1), as shown even by an ODE, see Remark~\ref{rmk:ODE}.
 In the trapping setting it is not clear precisely what improvements are possible for non-linearities with derivatives, though when there are no derivatives in the non-linearity, we already have no restrictions on the non-linearity and to this extent the result is optimal.